srcupt/Broadcast-Listening-Time-Regression/README.md

 - train.csv - the training dataset; Listening_Time_minutes is the target
 - test.csv - the test dataset; your objective is to predict the Listening_Time_minutes for each row
 - sample_submission.csv - a sample submission file in the correct format.

+# Podcast Listening Time Prediction Using XGBoost
+This notebook focuses on modeling and predicting the duration listeners spend on podcast episodes.
+The Kaggle competition challenges participants to accurately forecast listening times based on features like episode length, popularity metrics, sentiment, and advertising data.

+Predicting listening time is important for broadcasters and advertisers to optimize content delivery, improve user engagement, and maximize ad effectiveness.
+By leveraging XGBoost with careful data preprocessing and hyperparameter tuning, this notebook aims to build a robust regression model that captures complex relationships in the data and achieves strong predictive performance.

+Overall, this project demonstrates practical machine learning techniques applied to real-world audio consumption behavior, providing valuable insights for the podcast industry.

+# Library Imports and Setup
+This block imports essential Python libraries for data analysis and visualization:

+numpy – for numerical operations pandas – for data manipulation matplotlib & seaborn – for data visualization warnings – to suppress unnecessary warnings os – for interacting with the operating system import numpy as np import pandas as pd import matplotlib.pyplot as plt import seaborn as sns

+import warnings
+warnings.filterwarnings("ignore")

+import os